PengNi/basemods_spark/H5inRDD.log.md

 > Transform H5 file to a hadoop-friendly file format (TextFile, SquenceFile, HadoopInputFileFormat) first, then save the transformed files to HDFS/AWS3 etc. The transformation __can/need__ be done in a single machine or a spark cluster.

 #### limitations
-> The transformation may cost a lot of time.
+> 1. The transformation may cost a lot of time.
 Need to find an efficient way.
+> 2. Hadoop/Spark has no interface to read data from a file(SequenceFile or HadoopInputFormat) when the data structure of the file is composite type not simple tpye(such as String,Int,Double etc).
 #### tests
-> Hint: if you do some tests, please log the time, the result of your tests and how you did it.
+> It's feasible to use python interface to transform the simple pairdata(such as ) to Sequencefile or other HadoopInputFormat,and reread data from the file.
+> But we haven't find a way to transform h5file to hadoop-file format and then reread it from local file-system or HDFS because the Writable interface can not transform Tuple type.